-In 3 days, April 23-25, we generated 20,945 letters to Congress in support of Physical Therapist Workforce and Patient Access Act of 2013 (HR 1252/S 602), surpassing our goal of 16,000 letters.
+In the inaugural Flash Action Strategy, April 23-25, 2013, 20,945 letters to Congress were generated in support of Physical Therapist Workforce and Patient Access Act of 2013 (HR 1252/S 602).

 Executive Director, APTA Student Assembly